matsen/pplacer/docs/details/pplacer.rst

 bottleneck for trees on a thousand or so taxa, but it is for trees on tens of thousands of taxa or more.

-If a value is specified as ``--fig-cutoff x``, pplacer will find clusters of leaves (called figs) on the reference tree such that no two leaves in the cluster have a distance of greater than ``x``.
-Each leaf will be contained by exactly one fig. A representative edge of the fig is chosen: the edge proximal to the greatest number of leaves and directly distal to the most proximal node contained only in that fig.
+If a value is specified as ``--fig-cutoff x``, pplacer will find subtrees of the reference tree (that we call figs) on the reference tree such that no two leaves in the cluster have a distance of greater than ``x``.
+Each leaf is contained in exactly one fig. A representative edge of the fig is chosen as
+follows: say *n* is the most proximal node contained in the fig; the representative is the edge descending from *n* to the subtree with the greatest number of leaves.

 With a collection of figs, pplacer will rank each of the representative edges by the initial evaluation likelihood given a query sequence.
 For each fig, in